Things to Do in Yountville: Wine, Art, and the Best Patios in Napa Valley

 The Best Patios in Yountville

 Yountville’s outdoor dining scene is one of its underappreciated pleasures.
 Several restaurants have invested in patio spaces that can hold their own against the setting, which is itself considerable: the Mayacamas Range to the west, the Vaca Range to the east, and orderly rows of vine in between.
+For visitors looking for Yountville restaurants with patios, the options below offer relaxed outdoor settings close to wine tasting rooms and local galleries.

-RH Yountville.
+.
 The indoor-outdoor restaurant at RH features heritage olive trees, trickling fountains, and chandeliers in a glass-roofed space that feels as much like a garden as a dining room.
 The menu is ingredient-driven and changes with the season.
 Reservations recommended.

-Bottega Napa Valley.
+.
 Located in the V Marketplace building at 6525 Washington Street, Bottega’s covered patio includes two stone fireplaces, making it viable year-round.
 Chef Michael Chiarello’s rustic Italian menu is a natural match for the stone courtyard setting.

-Bistro Jeanty.
+.
 Chef Philippe Jeanty’s French country bistro has been a Yountville fixture since 1998.
 The patio is dog-friendly and the menu runs to coq au vin, steak frites, and cassoulet.
 A comfortable, unhurried room.

-R+D Kitchen.
+.
 Large yellow umbrellas, fire pits, and a koi pond define the outdoor space at R+D Kitchen.
 The food leans toward American comfort, with solid cocktails and wine by the glass.
 The patio can accommodate groups comfortably.

-Brix.
+.
 Located one mile north of Yountville on Highway 29, Brix offers 180-degree vineyard and mountain views from its patio, set within two acres of gardens.
 The menu draws on Southern France and Northern Italy.
 It is one of the more scenic outdoor dining experiences in the valley.

 Local resource: Yountville’s official patio guide